CDRH/datura/README.md

 bundle exec setup
 ```

 The setup step should add files and some basic directories.
 If this is the first datura repository on your machine, you will need to install Python 3.
-You will also need to install a few `saxonche`. `saxonche` is included in `requirements.txt`, which should have been added as part of setup, so you can install it by following the Omeka setup [instructions](/docs/1_setup/omeka_setup.md#enabling-a-virtual-environment) for installing Python dependencies.
+You will also need to install `saxonche`. `saxonche` is included in `requirements.txt`, which should have been added as part of setup, so you can install it by following the Omeka setup [instructions](/docs/1_setup/omeka_setup.md#enabling-a-virtual-environment) for installing Python dependencies.

 Now you are ready to have a look at the [setup instructions](/docs/1_setup/collection_setup.md) to learn how to add your files and start working with the data!